syncfusion-content/javascript-docs/js/PivotGauge/Pointers.md

 ## Pointer Value Text

-To display the current value of the pointers in OlapGauge widget, `pointerValueText` option inside pointers is used.
+To display the current value of the pointers in PivotGauge widget, `pointerValueText` option inside pointers is used.
 Following are the properties used to enable and customize the pointer value text.

 * **showValue** – enables the pointer value text by setting the property to “true”.
 By default, its value is “true”.
 * **distance** – sets the distance between pointer and text.